MrCheeseWasTaken/sokol-tools-Runtime-Compiler/README.md

 # About this fork

 This is an attempt to create a runtime compiler for sokol.
-I do don't recommend using it as production code.
+I don't recommend using it as production code.

-changes made to sokol-shdc can be viewed here [ShaderCompiler_Changes](ShaderCompiler_Changes.md)
+changes made to sokol-shdc as well as other stuff can be viewed here [ShaderCompiler_Changes](ShaderCompiler_Changes.md)

 You can see an example at [example.cpp](src/compiler_example/example.cpp)